 - Be patient and persistent

-With these strategies in place, combined with a commitment to responsible financial behaviours, you’re on track for a solid credit profile that will serve you well throughout your financial life.
-Building good credit, much like nearly everything worthwhile in life, is a marathon and not a sprint.
+With these strategies and a commitment to responsible financial behaviors, you’re on track for a solid credit profile that will serve you well throughout your financial life.
+Building good credit, like nearly everything worthwhile in life, is a marathon, not a sprint.
 Keep your eyes fixed on the long-term view of your financial health, and the rewards will follow.